-- After you type a few letters of a two-part name (username, family name and first name, or display name), separated by a space, the results include matches for both strings.
-For example, if you type jo rob, the results might include strings such as “John Robertson” or Robert, Jones.
+- After you type a few letters of a two-part name, separated by a space, the results include matches for both strings.
+The examples for two-part names are user name, family name and first name, or display name.
+For example, if you type jo rob, the results might include strings such as “John Robertson” or “Robert Jones”.

 To return to the landing page, click the Director logo.

 Access Citrix Insight Services

 You can access Citrix Insight Services (CIS) from the User drop-down list in Director to access extra diagnostic insights.
 The data available in the CIS comes from sources including Call Home and Citrix Scout.

 Run Citrix Scout from a single Delivery Controller or VDA to capture key data points and Citrix Diagnostics Facility (CDF) traces to troubleshoot selected computers.
 Scout offers the ability to securely upload the data to the CIS platform to assist Citrix Technical Support on troubleshooting.
 Citrix Technical Support uses the CIS platform to reduce the time to resolve customer-reported issues.